Why Would a Child Need a Heart Transplant?

 Heart transplantation is a last resort for patients with end-stage heart disease who have no other surgical or medical therapies available.

-People listed for heart transplantation are expected to live less than one year.
+People listed for heart transplantation are expected to live less than one year without undergoing transplant or requiring significant additional support (for example, needing IV medications in the hospital or a ventricular assist device).
 These patients often have a lot of activity limitations.

-The goal of heart transplantation is for the patient to go back to normal activity with the least number of limitations.
-We also want to make the quality of life the best it can be.
-Transplantation is not a cure.
+The goal of heart transplantation is for the patient to go back to normal activity with the least number of limitations and to make the quality of life the best it can be.
+Heart transplantation is not a cure, though.

-The common causes of end-stage heart disease causing a transplant in children include:
+The common causes of end-stage heart disease leading to needing a transplant in children include:

-• Congenital heart defects that are not able to be corrected by surgery
+• Congenital (from birth) heart defects that are not able to be corrected by surgery or are still causing problems after surgery

 Heart Transplant Process